 Unsure of your fit?
 Rest assured that you can successfully measure yourself from home in under 5 minutes (98% of people measure themselves correctly, and for the few who don’t, we offer free Returns and Remakes—how great is that?!).
 Follow these simple steps and you’ll be on your way to a comfortable fit that’s universally applied to all our footwear.

 If you’re a Standard shoe size, you don’t need to learn how to measure yourself for Poppy Barleys—our shoes fit true to size and are sold in standard US sizing.

 We offer Women’s sizes 5 – 12 and Men’s size 5 – 15 in most of our products.

 If you are unsure of your foot size or between sizes we encourage you to measure your foot width to see if you’ve been sizing up or down to accommodate a wide or narrow foot.
-More often than not, people choose the US shoe size they are most accustomed to wearing, and take the opportunity to adjust for foot width if they fall into a wide or narrow measurement and think it will be more comfortable.

 The most reliable way to get an accurate foot size measurement is to be measured on a brannock.
 We recommend visiting a Poppy Barley location or popup in Edmonton, Calgary, Vancouver or Toronto, or head down to your local shoe store to get measured.